-The DM2200 has an on-chip interleave of its SRAM cache which allows 8ns random accesses (t{ACI}) for up to three data words (burst reads) following an initial read access (hit or miss).
-The SRAM cache is integrated into the DRAM arrays in a 512 x 4 organization.
-It is converted into a 2K x 1 page organization by using an on-chip address multiplexer to select one of four bits to the output pin Q (as shown below).
-The specific databit selected to the output is determined by column addresses A_3 and A{10} .
+The DM2200 has on on-chip interleave of its SRAM cache which allows 8ns random accesses $(t{\rm ACI})$ to up to three data words (burst reads) following an initial read access (hit or miss).
+The SRAM cache is integrated into the DRAM array in a 512 x 4 organization.
+It is converted into a 2K x 1 page organization by using an on-chip address multiplexer to select one of four bits to the output pin D (as shown below).
+The specific databit selected to the output pin is determined by column addresses $A{\rm 9}$ and $A{\rm 10}$.
 System operation is consistent with the standard "Functional Description" and timing diagrams shown in this specification.
 See the note in the read timing diagrams and "Switching Characteristics" chart for the faster access and data hold times.